Broadcasting Change:

 ‘we’re thinking of making a half hour film on what is happening to the working class’

 Is there a working class?
-This transcript is for a short film exploring this very question, with the help of the historian E.P Thompson book who had just published his now famous work, on the history of the working class.
+This is the title of a transcript for a short film exploring this very question.
+The programme was produced with the help of the historian E.P Thompson who had just published his influential book on the history of the working class.
 The programme considers the nature of class differences between manual and non-manual workers.
-The aim of this production was to try and show a wider audience in the Britain and the world, that class should not define the world as much as it should do; trying to de-stigmatise classism.
-It would be the start of this type of documentaries produced for commercial television.
+The aim of this production was to try and show a wider audience in the Britain and the world, that class should not define the world; trying to de-stigmatise classism.
+This transcript shows how commercial television producers began to embrace different types of documentary programmes.

 ‘the following colours and materials are unsuitable for television’

-This letter from the Independent Television for South Wales and the West of England, discusses which clothing colours were suitable for Randolph Churchill (Winston Churchill’s only son) to wear on television.
-This letter was written 24th February 1960, which was 9 years before colour television came to ITV and the BBC.
-This shows how there was a lot of thinking behind the scenes of how to make sure people knew how to make their shows look aesthetically pleasing and show dimension on screen while not being in colour.
-The average person would not realise that actually wearing black or white would actually be a hinderance to the production, they even offer advice to call the Director for help to make sure filming goes smoothly.
+This letter from Meurig Jones, Production Executive for Independent Television for South Wales and the West of England, discusses which clothing colours and materials were suitable for Randolph Churchill (Winston Churchill’s son) to wear on television.
+This letter was written on 24th February 1960, which was 9 years before colour television came to ITV and the BBC.
+This shows how there was a lot of thinking behind the scenes to make sure people knew how to make their shows look aesthetically pleasing and show dimension on screen while not being in colour.
+The average person would not realise that wearing black or white would be a hinderance to the production.

 A photograph of the Lichfield Station building, used to broadcast the ITV signal in the Midlands.